-Social interests and societies.-As the Indian pupils develop mentally the need for other interests than the regular school work grows.
-This need is in part supplied by the work of the literary societies, of which there are two conducted by the boys and one by the girls, each having their own hall for meeting, with its proper equipment.
-These societies supplement admirably the lessons of the schoolroom, and lead to a great deal of individual effort and research, as well as friendly rivalry between the ceristics. between the societies.
+As the Indian pupils develop mentally, the need for other interests than the regular school work grows.
+This need is in part supplied by the work of the Literary Societies, of which there are two conducted by the boys, and one by the girls, each having its own hall for meeting, with its proper equipment.
+These societies supplement admirably the lessons of the School-room and lead to a great deal of individual effort and research, as well as friendly rivalry between the societies.

-The monthly school sociables, the society reunions and celebrations, serve a useful purpose in varying the routine of school life, and give spur and scope to the resources of the young people in furnishing proper amusement for the occasions.
+The monthly school sociables, the society re-unions and celebrations, serve a useful purpose in varying the routine of School life, and give spur and scope to the resources of the young people in furnishing proper amusement

-We are constantly favored with lectures and visits from people of national and even world-wide reputation, who by their interest and counsel add great inspiration to all the work of the school.
+We are constantly favored with lectures and visits from people of national and even world-wide reputation, who by their interest and counsel, add great inspiration to all the work of the school.